ukwa/webarchive-discovery/warc-indexer/README.md

 TODO
-* In AADDA: Check if the 'null' content types have matching 'parse_errors'.

-* Clean all data!
-Strip nasty chars and limit all but TEXT to e.g. 200 chars.
-* Also shingle/n-gram the first few bytes, for stronger signature generation.
-* Sanitise parse_errors a bit?
 * Allow resource url through for DROID and TIKA, or not?

 * There are not always headers!
 This code should check first.
 * Add X-Powered-By, Server as generators?
 Maybe Server as served_by?
 Or just server?

-* Only keep the 'sentiment score', not the facet.
+* In AADDA: Check if the 'null' content types have matching 'parse_errors'.

 EntityIndexer